LouisKlimek/YoutubeShortsRemover/README.md

 ## Installation

-To install the YouTube Shorts Remover extension:

-1. Download in the Firefox addon Store: https://addons.mozilla.org/en-US/firefox/addon/youtube-shorts-remover-blocker/
+To install the YouTube Shorts Remover extension download it in the Firefox addon Store: https://addons.mozilla.org/en-US/firefox/addon/youtube-shorts-remover-blocker/

-OR

-1. Download the latest version of the extension from the [releases page](#).
-2. Open Firefox and navigate to `about:addons`.
-3. Click on the gear icon and select `Install Add-on From File...`.
-4. Find the downloaded `.xpi` file and select it to install.
-5. Confirm the installation when prompted by Firefox.

 ## Usage